kej715/COS-Tools/README.md

 By default, the tools are installed in the directory `/usr/local/bin`.
 Edit the `Makefile` if you want to install them elsewhere.

+### IMPORTANT NOTE ABOUT FORTRAN 77
+__kftc__ (the FORTRAN 77 compiler) will not build successfully until [this fork of Amsterdam Compiler Kit (ACK)](https://github.com/kej715/ack) has been built and installed.
+A mutual dependency exists, however, between ACK and this (the COS-Tools) repository.
+Specifically, __cal__, __ldr__, and __lib__ must be built and installed before ACK can be built and installed successfully.
+Consequently, you should build and install this repository first, then build and install ACK.
+After ACK has been built and installed successfully, return to this repository and build and install it again; __kftc__ should then build and install successfully too.

 ### <a id="cal"></a> cal

 __cal__ is a cross-assembler for the Cray Assembly Language.
 It accepts source programs